From December 2, three-quarters of people living in the North of England and the Midlands will be facing the toughest restrictions.

 The main data we've got is the number of coronavirus cases picked up through testing.

-This shows that, although London initially had the largest spike in Covid-19 cases in early April, northern England has had the highest sustained rates of coronavirus infection since mid-April.
+This shows that, although London initially had the largest spike in cases in early April, northern England has had the highest sustained rates of infection since that point.

 Looking at these rates doesn't necessarily tell the full story though.

 We know that some "hotspots" have received mass testing, for example and when you test more people, you are more likely to find cases - which could contribute to a rising rate.

 However, other data sources do confirm a gap between the regions.